-- Class participation is a regular part of class meetings.
-Students will be expected to present their homework/classwork in class.
-Asking/answering questions as well as participating in group discussions are also part of class participation. - Recitation hours will be provided weekly and conducted by the course assistants.
-Attending recitation is an important course activity in helping the student grasp the material covered during the class and solve the assigned problems.
-Students are expected to have read the assigned material and worked on current homework before attending the recitation.
-It is expected that students will be prepared to ask questions that need clarification.
-The students may also meet with their instructors.
+- Recitation hours will be provided weekly and conducted by the course assistants.
+Attending recitation is an important checkpoint in assuring your grasp of the material being covered and correctly solving assigned problems.
+Before attending recitation, you should have already read the assigned material and made progress on your current homework.
+During recitation, you should come prepared to ask any questions you have identified that require clarification.
+This will help confirm whether your understanding of the material is correct.
+You may also meet with the instructor for your section.
 All instructors have posted office hours. - Cell phones must be turned off during class.
-During class time you may not play games, text, email, browse the web or engage in other activities that are not part of the class.
-Students will be informed of any modifications of the syllabus during the semester. - IMPORTANT: Plagiarism in any of the course assessments will result in a student report being sent to the Dean of Students.

-Tutoring hours are also provided by our college.
-The link to the tutoring page is: Tutoring | Ying Wu College of Computing (njit.edu).
+During class time you may not play games, text, email, browse the web or engage in other activities that are not part of the class. - Tutoring hours are also provided by our college.
+You can find more information on the tutoring page: Tutoring | Ying Wu College of Computing (njit.edu).
+Additionally, a class Discord channel will be created during the first week to enhance active learning through online discussions.